 |CLICK HERE TO APPLY|

-The Lead Superintendent will be responsible for maintaining project safety, developing and updating the project schedule, preparing two-week look ahead schedules, updating project schedules utilizing computerized scheduling software, assisting with the buyout and selection of major subcontractors, coordinating the work of the subcontractors’ field forces, communicating effectively with owners/designers/engineers, and maintaining accurate cost reports.
+The Traveling Superintendent will be responsible for maintaining project safety, developing and updating the project schedule, preparing two-week look ahead schedules, updating project schedules utilizing computerized scheduling software, assisting with the buyout and selection of major subcontractors, coordinating the work of the subcontractors’ field forces, communicating effectively with owners/designers/engineers, and maintaining accurate cost reports.
 Work is typically performed in a tenant improvement environment.

-- Five plus (5+) years extensive construction experience in all facets of the project and an industry related college degree is preferred.
+- Two (2) years of extensive construction experience in all facets of the project and an industry-related college degree is preferred.

 - Good time management and project organization skills.